Former Alberta MLA gets 3 years for sex offence involving 10-year-old girl

 Court heard MacIntyre apologized after the assaults, asked for forgiveness and said it was part of “Satan’s plan to destroy (the victim’s) faith.”

-The victim told court she sometimes thought she was imagining things or that it was her fault.
+The victim, with two family members standing behind her, told court she sometimes thought she was imagining things or that it was her fault.
 When MacIntyre finally apologized, “I was so relieved I was not losing my mind,” she said.

+She described how the abuse made her give up creative pursuits she loved, gave her nightmares and made her sick to her stomach.

-The Crown is asking for a prison sentence of between three and 3 1/2 years, while MacIntyre’s lawyer is asking for two years behind bars.
+The Crown asked for a prison sentence of between three and 3 1/2 years, while MacIntyre’s lawyer asked for two years.

-Prosecutor Julie Snowdown said MacIntyre’s remorse was a mitigating factor, but she suggested that was tempered by his linking his actions to the devil.
+Prosecutor Julie Snowdon said MacIntyre’s remorse was a mitigating factor, but she suggested that was tempered by his linking his actions to the devil.

-“It’s easy and convenient to deflect blame to an external force such as Satan,” said Snowdown, who added that was a further example of the manipulation tactics he used on his victim.
+“It’s easy and convenient to deflect blame to an external force such as Satan,” said Snowdon, who added that was a further example of the manipulation tactics MacIntyre used on his victim.

-Defence lawyer Ian McKay said the immense publicity the case attracted should factor into the sentence.
+Defence lawyer Ian McKay argued the immense publicity the case attracted should factor into the sentence.

-“Everybody will know his face.
-Everybody will know what he’s done,” McKay said.

 Court heard MacIntyre, who his lawyer said is deeply religious, has also lost the support of his church community.

-Note: Note to readers: This is a corrected story.
-An earlier version had prosecutor Julie Snowdon’s last name spelling incorrectly